 Taking out student loans without doing the math

 If you have a child who will be entering college or you are thinking about grad school, beware.
-Student loans are a huge pitfall for people because many do not figure out what their monthly payments will be upon graduation.
+Student loans are a huge pitfall that can lead to big money mistakes for people.
+Many do not figure out what their monthly payments will be upon graduation.
 Just to give you a figure, if you take out a $100k loan with an almost 7% interest rate, you are looking at a monthly payment of about $1k.
 That is a sobering thought once you start crunching the numbers.
 This is especially true for those attending grad school with the promise of higher salaries after graduation.
 If you are in a field where you know it will be worth it, go for it.
-Whatever situation you are in, take the time to learn all about the best student loans for 2017.
+Whatever situation you are in, take the time to learn all about the best student loans.

 In order to feel like you have control over your money, it is essential that you have mapped out where your money is going and how your are going to spend it.
 This is where a budget comes in.
+A budget is essential to proper money management and avoiding big money mistakes.
 It can seem overwhelming, but if you stick to the 50/20/30 rule, you should be good.
 The basics of this rule state that from your net pay, you should allocate 50% to essentials (housing, groceries, utilities etc), 20% to savings (retirement, savings and debt) and 30% to personal spending (shopping, dining, travel etc).
 Be sure to track spending to ensure you are sticking to your budget.
 You can do this with good old fashioned pen and paper or there are many smartphone apps for budgeting that are very helpful as well.

 Not having enough in emergency savings

 Having emergency savings is key to financial stability.
+It will also help you avoid large amounts of debt which will just lead to more money mistakes.
 With that being said, many people do not have nearly enough saved.
 This may be helpful for some small unexpected expenses but it will not be enough if you become sick or otherwise unable to work.
 In order to determine the magic number you need, factor in your salary.
 If you are making 6 figures, $25k or so may sound like a lot, but it’s not enough to cover you for long.
 The key takeaway here is to gather at least 6 months worth of income as emergency savings.
 You should only touch it for true emergencies and if your income happens to go up or down, adjust it accordingly.